About The Concept

 And what's with all these straight White men in Orientalist drag?

-Queer Lady Magician tells the story of Creatrix Tiara's first love of stage magic, losing the love from failure, and revisiting her childhood passion as an adult.
-In the process of doing so, she is forced to confront her demons: impostor syndrome, fear of failure, trauma from emotional abuse.
+Queer Lady Magician Part 1: The Origin Story tells the story of Creatrix Tiara's first love of stage magic, losing the love from failure, and revisiting their childhood passion as an adult.
+In the process of doing so, they are forced to confront their demons: impostor syndrome, fear of failure, trauma from emotional abuse.

 My love of stage magic possibly started before when I was born, when my maternal grandfather was bedazzled by legendary Bengali magician P. C. Sorcar while working as a Customs Superintendent in East Pakistan (now Bangladesh).
 Decades later, as a kid in Malaysia, my sister gifted me a magic kit from iconic British toy store Hamley's.
 This then led to a growing collection of magic books and tricks, visits to local magic shops during family trips, and hours of watching magic with my dad (a fellow enthusiast) - including my first live performance, David Copperfield's Singapore show that featured his Flying illusion.
 Magic was my life.

 Then I tried to put on a magic show for school - and failed.
 Looking back, it probably wasn't as bad as I thought (just lackluster), but I grew up in a culture where failing once meant never trying again.
 I moved on to other skills and interests, such as writing, fandom, and media.